zeldaret/mm/docs/tutorial/beginning_decomp.md

 Actor_ProcessInitChain(&this->actor, D_80C106C0);
 ```

 which initialises common properties of actor using an InitChain, which is usually somewhere near the top of the data, in this case in the variable `D_80C106C0`.
 This is already included in the `#if`'d out data at the top if the file, so we don't have to do anything for now.
+We can correct the mips2c output for the extern, though: I actually did this when moving the rest of the data in the previous section.

 ### SkelAnime